werowe/HypatiaAcademy/assignment/30-may-2023-odd-and-even.md

   numbers.append(random.randint(1,10))

-then use the range() function to loop through each of them. if the number is eveb add it to the even list. if it is odd add it to the odd list
+then use the range() function to loop through each number in the list numbers.

+if the number is even
+add it to the even list. if it is odd add it to the odd list.

 print the results